 You do not want to game for a short period of time and suddenly your laptop shuts off because your battery runs out.

 This is the reason why a good battery is an important factor when choosing a laptop.
-But because of its large battery capacity, some gaming laptops may take longer to fully charge.
+But because of their large battery capacity, some gaming laptops may take longer to fully charge.

 The additional cost of manufacturing this larger battery isn’t free, so the extra cost is added to the premium price tag of the laptop.